refuel-ai/autolabel/docs/modules.md

 ## LLMs

-There are a few LLMs that are available for labeling through the AutoLabel library.
+There are a few LLMs that are available for labeling through the Autolabel library.
 Some of these are supported behind an API (OpenAI, Anthropic, Refuel) and some run locally (Huggingface pipeline).

 These LLMs are classified by the LLM providers, these are the organizations which provide access to the LLMs.
 The second parameter, is the model_name.
 The same provider can have multiple models exposed, for eg. OpenAI exposes text-davinci-003 and gpt-3.5-turbo.